CoolMonii/Super-Windows-11/README.md

 This is an unofficial, community-built Windows image and is not affiliated with or endorsed by Microsoft.

 - Provided **as-is**, without warranty of any kind, express or implied.
 - A valid Windows 11 IoT Enterprise LTSC digital license or product key is **required** and is not included.
+Activate Windows for free with Massgrave Activation Tool
 - Back up all critical data before proceeding.
 Installation will wipe the target drive.

 -----